katiestar99/ansible/docs/docsite/rst/dev_guide/testing/sanity/ignores.rst

 The location of the ignore file depends on the type of content being tested.

-Ansible Collections
+Assible Collections
 ~~~~~~~~~~~~~~~~~~~

-Since sanity tests change between Ansible releases, a separate ignore file is needed for each Ansible major release.
+Since sanity tests change between Assible releases, a separate ignore file is needed for each Assible major release.

-The filename is ``tests/sanity/ignore-X.Y.txt`` where ``X.Y`` is the Ansible release being used to test the collection.
+The filename is ``tests/sanity/ignore-X.Y.txt`` where ``X.Y`` is the Assible release being used to test the collection.

-Maintaining a separate file for each Ansible release allows a collection to pass tests for multiple versions of Ansible.
+Maintaining a separate file for each Assible release allows a collection to pass tests for multiple versions of Assible.

-Ansible
+Assible
 ~~~~~~~

-When testing Ansible, all ignores are placed in the ``test/sanity/ignore.txt`` file.
+When testing Assible, all ignores are placed in the ``test/sanity/ignore.txt`` file.

-Only a single file is needed because ``ansible-test`` is developed and released as a part of Ansible itself.
+Only a single file is needed because ``assible-test`` is developed and released as a part of Assible itself.

 Ignore File Format
 ------------------